Study explores molecular mechanisms of psilocybin's effects.

 Binds stronger than serotonin

-"My interest was piqued when I heard a podcast about treating smoking addiction with psilocybin.
-And since psilocybin mushrooms grow everywhere in Denmark - I picked some in Svanninge Bakker - it wasn't difficult to start our research", said Himanshu Khandelia.
+Himanshu Khandelia mentioned that his interest in psilocybin was sparked after listening to a podcast about using it to treat smoking addiction.
+As psilocybin mushrooms are abundant in Denmark, Khandelia was able to collect some from Svanninge Bakker and start his research easily.

-Together with Ali Asghar Hakami Zanjani, he is interested in understanding what happens at the molecular level when psilocybin enters the body, is converted to psilocin, and reaches the brain.
+Himanshu Khandelia and Ali Asghar Hakami Zanjani are researching the molecular-level changes that occur when psilocybin enters the body, gets converted to psilocin, and reaches the brain.

 "I would be very happy if society can use our research.
 Maybe someone will take this further and create a molecule that can be used in medical treatment for conditions like depression," says Himanshu Khandelia.

-Zanjani and Khandelia plan to continue their research in this area, and are now investigating the mechanism by which the binding of the compounds to the receptor triggers psycho-active responses.
+Continuing their research in this area, Zanjani and Khandelia are currently exploring the mechanism through which the binding of the compounds to the receptor leads to psychoactive effects.

-The time is more favorable than it has been in a long time for researchers who want to explore psilocybin treatments for conditions such as depression, addiction, anorexia, and PTSD.
+Researchers now have a more favorable environment than ever before to study the potential of psilocybin as a treatment for conditions such as depression, addiction, anorexia, and PTSD.

 Since the 1960s, many countries' health authorities have had strict bans on researching hallucinogenic substances like psilocybin and LSD.

-Prior to that, Swiss chemist Albert Hoffman had isolated psilocybin and psilocin from the P. mexicana mushroom in 1959, and the pharmaceutical company he worked for marketed and sold pure psilocybin to doctors and therapists who could then treat their patients with it.
+In 1959, Swiss chemist Albert Hoffman extracted psilocybin and psilocin from the P. mexicana mushroom.
+The pharmaceutical company he was employed with marketed and sold pure psilocybin to doctors and therapists who used it to treat their patients.

-Towards the end of the 1960s, many countries, especially the United States, tightened their legislation on psychoactive substances, and this also affected research on psilocybin and similar substances, which has been largely stagnant since the 1960s until a few years ago.
+In the late 1960s, numerous countries, particularly the United States, enacted stricter laws on psychoactive substances, which also impacted research on psilocybin and related compounds.
+This led to a prolonged period of inactivity in psilocybin research, which lasted until just a few years ago.

 Today, countries like the United States, England, and Denmark are again active in the research field - now with a more cautious approach.